symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 Not perfect but not to bad.
 Next stop empirical Bayes estimate, then posterior probability and finally credible interval.

-### Step 2: Using the Distribution as a Prior for Each Manager's Winning Average
+### Step 2: Applying the Beta Distribution as a Prior for the Winning Average of Each Manager.

 Since we have our prior probability distribution we can now calculate our posterior winning average for each manager by updating based on individual evidence.
 We do this by: